Internship and Assistantship Opportunities

 How to Apply

-Applications for the Summer of 2013 are now being accepted.
-Fall of 2013 and spring of 2014 application dates will be announced at a later time.
+Applications for the spring of 2014 will be accepted this Fall for review.
 Please email a cover letter, resume and sample of writing to the Center (email@example.com, subject line:Internship) or send the application to:

 The Center for Excellence in the Arts and Humanities